-There are more choices than ever to find affordable health insurance.
-One can get their local phone book and search for insurance companies that provide health insurance coverage or one could get online and quickly find websites that can provide a health insurance quote.
+There are more options than ever to find affordable health insurance.
+One can get online and quickly find websites that can provide a health insurance quote.

 Your health insurance coverage options depend greatly on your life circumstances.
 Here are common life circumstances and their different health insurance coverage options:

-- Working: Employer (Best Choice), Independent Health Insurance Coverage (when you go to an insurance company and buy health insurance not through an employer), Health Insurance Marketplace, a state-sponsored plan (Medicaid and CHIP), or self-insure
+- Working: Employer (Best Choice), independent health insurance coverage (when you go to an insurance company and buy health insurance not through an employer), Health Insurance Marketplace, a state-sponsored plan (Medicaid and CHIP), or self-insure

-- Self Employed: Independent (when you go to an insurance company and buy health insurance not through an employer), State Sponsored Plan (low income) or Self-Insure
+- Self Employed: Private (when you go to an insurance company and buy health insurance not through an employer), Health Insurance Marketplace, a state-sponsored plan (Medicaid and CHIP), self-insure

-- Not Working: Employer through Cobra, Independent Health Insurance Coverage (when you go to an insurance company and buy health insurance not through an employer), Health Insurance Marketplace, a state-sponsored plan (Medicare and CHIP), Self-Insure, or Medicare if eligible
+- Not Working: Employer through COBRA, independent health insurance coverage (when you go to an insurance company and buy health insurance not through an employer), Health Insurance Marketplace, a state-sponsored plan (Medicare and CHIP), Self-Insure, or Medicare if eligible

 - College: Cobra (through Family's Health Insurance Provider), Health Insurance Marketplace, a state-sponsored plan (Medicare and CHIP), university-sponsored student health plans, or self-insure

 Are you ready to start calling for a health insurance quote?
-Or, if the insurance you are researching is offered by your employer, are you ready to see if you want your employer's choice?
+If the insurance you are researching is offered by your employer, are you ready to see whether you want your employer's choice?
 When you are ready to make the call to your chosen health insurance providers, have ready a list of questions you need answers to.
-Asking what is excluded in their health insurance plan and their choice of health care doctors are key areas to get answers to when talking to health insurance companies.
+Asking what is excluded in their health insurance plan and their choice of healthcare providers are key areas to discuss when talking to health insurance companies.

 If you need to challenge your insurance company’s decisions because a health insurance claim was denied, it is important to have a handy record of all procedures performed.
 Keeping a personal medical log will be helpful.